idugalic/serverless-company/README.md

 ## [Spring Cloud Function](https://github.com/markfisher/spring-cloud-function)

 Spring Cloud Function provides a new programming model for Spring Boot applications, abstracting away all of the transport details and infrastructure, allowing the developer to keep all the familiar tools and processes, and focus firmly on business logic.
+It helps you create decoupled functions for serverless hosting providers (like AWS Lambda) or any other runtime target without vendor lock-in.

 Spring Cloud Function has 4 main features: